bbroder-algo/go-algorand/crypto/statetrie/README.md

   a branch or extension node are replaced with nil.
 The node is added to the trie's list of deleted keys for later backstore commit.

-**Branch nodes**

-BN.DEL.1: Empty the value in the branch node value space.
-BN.DEL.2: Delete the branch node.
-BN.DEL.3: Repoint a child slot at a (possibly new or existing) node
-          resulting from performing the delete operation on the child.
-BN.DEL.4: Replace the node with the child.

-Operation sets (1 + 1 + 1 = 3 sets):

-  * BN.DEL.1

-  Copy the empty hash into the value slot, there are more than one children, mark the node for rehashing.

-  * BN.DEL.2

-  Delete the branch node, as the delete removed the value slot and there are no children.
-Add it to the list of the trie's deleted nodes for backstore commit.

-  * BN.DEL.3

-  Replace the child slot with a new node, as the delete key was found in the child subtrie.
-Mark the node for rehashing.

-  * BN.DEL.4

 **Extension nodes**

-EN.DEL.1: Delete this node.
-EN.DEL.2: Repoint a child slot at a (possibly new or existing) node
-          resulting from performing the delete operation on the child.

-Operation sets (1 + 1 = 2 sets)

   * EN.DEL.1